dangermouse121985/MEET/README.md

 ## Serverless Functionality

-The Meet app will use serverless functions to handle user authorization and provide the access tokens to the user.
+The Meet app uses serverless functions to handle user authorization and provides the access tokens to the user.
 Use of serverless prevents us from having to maintain an entire server just to provide access tokens.
 In addition fewer resources will be needed (and lower costs) in the event that we need to scale for a larger number of users.